krisc/events/tutorial.md

                               :id ::listing}]])
 ```

-Here, we have a constructor which returns a new atom (an empty string).
-This enables us to have multiple listing objects to work with if we want to.
-In this tutorial, we will have one listing defined by
-`(def listing (mt-listing))`.
 The value of the listing atom is used for the :text attribute of the newly added :text-view element.

 Before we define the callback function, let's play with the REPL and figure out what we actually want to do when the user hits that button.
 First, we want to update the listing atom with the contents of the `:edit-text` fields.
 Enter an event in the running app then run this in the REPL: